Immunization

 Parents

-Make sure that your children are up-to-date on all recommended vaccinations infants and children preteens and teens.
+Make sure your children are up to date on all recommended vaccinations for infants and children, and recommended vaccinations for preteens and teens.
 Ask your children’s pediatrician about vaccinations at each visit.

-Children without doctors who are uninsured can be vaccinated at St. Joseph Health Center.
+Children without doctors who are uninsured can be vaccinated at the Asthenis Public Health Hub.
 Older children can also be immunized through Vaccinate Before You Graduate, a catch-up program run at Rhode Island middle and high schools.

 Adults